IgniteUI/igniteui-docfx/en/components/grid_virtualization.md

 ### Enabling Virtualization

-`igxGrid`'s `width` and `height` defaults to `100%` which will enable virtualization if the content displayed cannot fit inside the available space and scrollbars are required either vertically or horizontally.
+By utilizing the `igxForOf` directive the Data Grid now optimizes DOM rendering and memory consumption by rendering only what is currently visible in the view port and swapping the displayed data while the user scrolls the data horizontally/vertically. `igxGrid`'s `width` and `height` defaults to `100%` which will enable virtualization if the content displayed cannot fit inside the available space and scrollbars are required either vertically or horizontally.
 However, it is also possible to explicitly set the grid's `width` and/or `height` to `null` which means that the related dimension will be determined by the total size of the items inside.
 No scrollbar will then be shown and all items will be rendered along the respective dimension (columns if `width` is `null` and rows if height is `null`).

 The size of the data chunks is determined by: